The Law of Vacant Places: Plot

 In 1988, in East Berlin, Jakob Ungerleider is interrogated by Colonel Horst Lagerfeld, inside what appears to be a basement.
 Ungerleider is accused of being a man named Yuri Gurka who murdered his girlfriend.
 Jakob claims it is a case of mistaken identity, as he is married and his wife is alive.
-Lagerfeld becomes more aggressive and threatens and forces Jakob to "tell the truth".
+Lagerfeld becomes more aggressive and threatens and forces Jakob to "tell the truth."

 In 2010, in Eden Prairie, Minnesota, the self-proclaimed "Parking Lot King of Minnesota" Emmit Stussy celebrates his 25th wedding anniversary.
-Emmit's less successful twin brother Ray asks him for money.
+Emmit's less successful younger brother Ray asks him for money.
 Emmit refuses the request.
 They discuss their past and it is revealed that their father, upon his death, bequeathed to Emmit a Corvette Stingray and to Ray a collection of rare stamps.
 Ray ended up with the Corvette, and still drives it though it is showing its age, and Emmit got the stamp collection.
 Ray feels that Emmit took advantage of him to get the better deal; Emmit disputes this perspective.
 Ray is a St. Cloud parole officer who needs money to marry his new fiancée (and parolee) Nikki Swango.
 Giving up on asking Emmit for money, Ray manipulates a parolee, Maurice LeFay, who has failed his drug test and therefore faces revocation of parole, into stealing the last remaining stamp from Emmit.
 However, on his way to Emmit's house, a stoned Maurice loses the paper on which Ray had written the address; trying to remember, Maurice confuses the town of Eden Prairie with Eden Valley, and, remembering only the name Emmit Stussy, finds in a phone book the address of an E. Stussy, who, unbeknownst to him, has no relation whatsoever with the Stussy brothers.